 Audio Device Graph Isolation is a feature that was added to Windows Vista and improved in Windows 10 and 11.
-It lets the user connect multiple audio devices to their computers, such as microphones or webcams, and set them up as separate input/output devices.
+It lets users connect multiple audio devices to their computers, such as microphones or webcams, and set them up as separate input/output devices.
+It reduces system sound latency because each audio device can open and process its audio streams.

 The issue of high memory utilization caused by the isolation of audio devices can be solved through several effective methods.
-Among these include updating your computer’s audio drivers, disabling sound effects, and repairing audio drivers.
+These include updating your computer’s audio drivers, disabling sound effects, and repairing audio drivers.
+Moreover, you can reduce the strain by reducing the background tasks.

 Updating Audio Drivers